rylancole/donate-instead/README.md

 You can find a submission id from a Reddit post's url e.g. .../r/HumansBeingBros/comments/**iavm5h**/bbc_crew_rescues_trapped_penguins/

-When you run `yarn start` the page will load at http://localhost:3000 and inform you of a _bad id_, just add some `/?id=` to the end and call an id from some Reddit post.
+When you run `yarn start` the page will load at http://localhost:3000 and inform you of a _bad url_, just add some `/?id=` to the end and call an id from some Reddit post.
+Any bad url query or an invalid id has proper error handling.

 ## Example Ids
 _all these ids are valid, feel free to use them_